 (b) the Agent is found to have repeatedly breached clause 4.2; or

-(c) where Qantas reasonably believes that the circumstances set out in clause 12.4(d) will apply, or have the potential to apply, to the Agent.
+(c) where Qantas reasonably believes that the circumstances set out in clause 12.45(d) will apply, or have the potential to apply, to the Agent

-2.5 The Agent acknowledges and agrees that Qantas may conduct credit assessments on any Agent holding Qantas Ticketing Authority and the Agent will comply with any requests for credit information from Qantas or a third party engaged by Qantas for this purpose.
+2.5 The Agent acknowledges and agrees that Qantas may conduct credit assessments on any Agent holding Qantas Ticketing Authority and the Agent will use reasonable efforts to comply with any requests for credit information from Qantas or a third party engaged by Qantas for this purpose.